MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/partition-properties.md

 # Partitions

+The hypervisor supports isolation in terms of a partition.
+A partition is a logical unit of isolation, supported by the hypervisor, in which operating systems execute.

 ## Partition Privilege Flags

 Each partition has a set of privileges assigned by the hypervisor.
 Privileges control access to synthetic MSRs or hypercalls.